 By Mr. Gary Lucks

 Get the latest analysis of environmental laws recently passed by the California Legislature.
-The article includes coverage of 2011 state legislation on a variety of topics, such as climate change, air and water quality, energy, the California Environmental Quality Act, land use, sustainability, and hazardous waste.
-The article also appears as the Lead Article for the March 2012 issue of California Environmental Law Reporter (Matthew Bender).
+The article, originally published as the Lead Article for the February 2011 issue of the California Environmental Law Reporter (Matthew Bender), includes coverage of 2010 state legislation on a variety of topics, such as climate change, energy, air and water quality, the California Environmental Quality Act, land use, sustainability, and hazardous waste.

-Lexis.com subscribers can access the complete commentary, 2011 California Environmental Legislative Recap--A Touch More Green.
-Additional fees may be incurred. (approx. 19 pages)
+Lexis.com subscribers can access the complete commentary, The 2010 California Environmental Legislative Recap: Public Policy Paralysis.
+Additional fees may be incurred. (approx. 23 pages)

 Gary A. Lucks, JD CPEA is a Principal at BEYOND COMPLIANCE, LLC, in Oakland, California, where he advises clients on multimedia environmental regulatory compliance, auditing, and sustainability.
 He is a certified professional environmental auditor and regular instructor at the University of California (U.C.)
 Berkeley and U.C.
 Davis Extension Program where he teaches courses on environmental law, legislation, auditing, compliance, and sustainability.
 He currently serves as an advisor to the Bay Area Air Quality Management District and on the California State Bar Environmental Legislation Committee.
 He also chairs the West Coast Auditing Roundtable.
 Mr. Lucks has published numerous articles and newsletters addressing environmental legislation and policy.
 He is the coauthor of a book entitled: California Environmental Law and Policy: A Practical Guide and is co-founder of the Sustainable Earth Initiative (SEI), a non-profit organization dedicated to helping businesses and government become more sustainable through local actions.